ConnectBox/cbox-media-ui-client/README.md

 - Upload all your ePub content directly under the /epub/library on the static host (a small example - hes_alive_-_el_vive.epub - is already available as an example under the /sample/epub/library folder)

 Both zipped epub content (i.e. content having the .epub extension) can be uploaded and used, as well as the alternative way to have the content unzipped (as subfolders under the /epub/library directory - and referenced accordingly by the main .opf file, for instance: epub/library/hes_alive_-_el_vive/content.opf)

+## Multi Level Navigation

+Audio Bible multi level hierarchical navigation is an initial first example of what potentially can be useful in other situations too.

+An additional improvement for this kind of navigation would be to implement "swipe gestures" up / down / left and right

+## Audio Bible special structure

+Two Bible naming convention schemes are handled (in code + structured data):

+- Free Audiobible - osisFreeAudiobible.js
+- Faith Comes By Hearing - osisAudiobibleId.js - partly implemented (i. e. only verified for some languages).
+Potential to improve later on to be more robust and verified for more languages.

+Structured data is kept in the following file in order for all chapters in the Bible to have titles:

+osisChTitles.js